 Tribute to love in Times Square

 But this is not the only way to celebrate Valentine's Day in Times Square, because every year an interactive sculpture with a love theme is installed so that people can take some romantic photos of their trip to New York with lots of hearts in the background.
+And if you are looking for another romantic plan to continue the day, remember that you can book a dinner cruise on the Hudson to end the day

 10. Live St. Patrick's Day like an Irishman!